c3333/data-set-viewer/README.md

 ## Use Cases
 - Within an organization, users and administrators can retrieve VSAM data set content for manual post-processing in a spreadsheet of their choice.
-- As a developer, you can verify COBOL program output written into a physical sequential data set
+- As a developer, you can verify COBOL program output written into a physical sequential data set.
-- As a tester, you can create test data from production VSAM data sets (see [**Limitations**](#limitations) for more information)
+- As a tester, you can create test data from production VSAM data sets (see [**Limitations**](#limitations) for more information).

 ## **Contents**